 - Identity documentation includes Aadhaar, PAN, and voter ID cards

-- Address verification documents include a driver’s licence, ration card, utility bills, and a PAN card.
+- Address verification documents include a driver’s license, ration card and utility bills etc.

-Section 80C of the Income Tax Act 1961 gives a tax exemption of up to Rs.
-1.5 lakh to investors who open a fixed deposit with a lock-in period of 5 years.
-Income above Rs.
-40,000 in interest in one year is taxable.
+Section 80C of the Income Tax Act 1961 gives tax deductions of up to Rs.
+1.5 lakh to investors who open a time deposit with a lock-in period of 5 years.

 You can add nominees to your recurring deposit amount to receive the investment in unforeseen circumstances.

 If necessary, the owner of a time deposit may withdraw the funds, but they may forfeit some or all of the promised interest and may be subject to penalties.
-When opening an account, the saver receives fine print that contains the terms.
+When opening an account, the investor receives a fine print containing the T&Cs.